Who Are We?---Cutting Through Disguises of Our Many Masks

-In a sense that this article will try to make at least entertaining, if not slightly educational, Halloween is not a tradition tied to the 31st of October, but our way of life throughout the year.
-To a different degree everybody is pretending to be something that they are not.
+We could see it as at least entertaining, if not slightly educational, that Halloween is not merely a tradition tied to the 31st of October, but also our way of life throughout the year.
+In our own way and extent, everybody is pretending to be something that we are not.

-Our very life-roles that support our survival in society are suggesting a constant shifting between our acting out a spouse, a parent, a professional, a driver, a friend, a religious or political follower...and the list doesn't stop here, of course.
+Our life-roles supporting our survival in society are displaying a constant shift between our acting out a spouse, a parent, a professional, a driver, a friend, a religious or political follower...and the list doesn't stop here, of course.
 Each of these roles requires a different mask---and a mask it is, as far as it's covering our true self.

-Some time in my teenage years I read this definition of a personality: "A population of interactional complexes"---written by someone who couldn't just say it in a plain English, because then it would sound like an "assortment of masks for a variety of interactions".
-I'll never understand why science is shunning simplicity so much.
+Some time in my teenage years I read this definition of personality: "Personality is population of interactional complexes"---written by someone who couldn't just say it in a plain English, because then it would sound like an "assortment of masks for a variety of interactions".
+Well, I'll never understand why science is shunning simplicity so much.

-"Not knowing whether we are (emotionally) coming or going" would illustrate that state, and it certainly hurts in all varieties invented by man---whether it's an anxiety, depression, phobia, or psycho-somatic, physical ailment.
+"Not knowing whether we are (emotionally) coming or going" would illustrate that state, and it certainly hurts in all varieties invented by man---whether as an anxiety, depression, phobia, or psycho-somatic, physical condition.

 At that point you may see someone acting toward you as a friend in one moment, but in the next one getting a strong urge to hurt your feelings.
 Indeed, strange is this game of life-size carnival.